MECE Framework: Definition, Examples, and Tips (2026)

 Strategy 1: Use Two-Part "X and Not X" Frameworks

 The simplest MECE structure is "X" and "Not X." By definition, these two groups never overlap and always cover everything.
-Examples:
+Common examples include:

 - Internal factors and external factors